remotelabz/remotelabz-docs/docs/developers/front/code.md

 - `remotelabz` for the frontend
 - `remotelabz-worker` for the server which execute all VMs, called the backend
-- `remotelabz-message-bundle` uses by both remotelabz and remotelabz-worker to manage the message exchanged between the frontend and the backend
+- `remotelabz-message-bundle` uses by both remotelabz and remotelabz-worker to manage the message exchanged between the frontend and the backend (Deprecated - replaced by RabbitMQ on recent versions)
-- `network-bundle` uses by both frontend and backend
+- `network-bundle` uses by both frontend and backend (Deprecated - replaced by OpenVswitch on recent versions)

 # Certificates generation for local development